Company Spotlight: Freeport-McMoRan

 The Energy Transition

-To encourage the use of cleaner energy sources, government policy makers have set targets and created incentives.
-For example, electric and hybrid vehicles represented only 9% of total vehicle sales globally in 20212, and this figure is projected to increase significantly.
-China has mandated that EVs comprise 20% of all sales by 2025 and 40% by 2030, and the Biden administration set a target that 50% of vehicle sales should be electric by 2030.3
+To encourage the use of cleaner energy sources, government policy makers have implemented mandates and set targets.
+China has mandated that electric vehicles comprise 20% of all sales by 2025 and 40% by 2030 and the Biden administration set a target that 50% of vehicle sales should be electric by 2030.2 As a consequence, electric vehicles’ share of the overall car market is projected to increase significantly from the 14% level in 2022.3

 Copper’s Role in the Energy Transition